-Information above taken from 2019 survey results
+Information above taken from 2020 survey results.

-This year saw an average gender split of 22% male and 78% female volunteers.
+This year saw an average gender split of 24% male and 76% female volunteers.
 The gender split of volunteers within participating agencies appears to have remained steady since the benchmarking commenced, with more than three quarters of health volunteers being women.
-When looking at individual data from past surveys, at times our rural and regional health services indicated a slightly higher number of males volunteering in their health volunteer programs although this seems to have evened out in the past two benchmarks.
+When looking at individual data from past surveys, at times our rural and regional health services indicated a slightly higher number of males volunteering in their health volunteer programs.